Bielecki/dynmotd/README.md

 Due to massive changes (from about 30 to over 500 lines of code) I decided to not publish my source code.

-<strong>DynMOTD is written for bash, I don't guarantee working in other shells!</strong>
+<strong>DynMOTD is compiled for bash on 64-bit Debian 8, I don't guarantee working in other shells and/or OS!</strong>

 # Changelog
+      v0.4.0
+    Multilanguage Colorful Update!
+    Introduced language file,
+    user can now change DynMOTD frame character, user can change colors of specific fragments of DynMOTD, some bugfixes,
+    greatly improved manpage

       v0.3.1
     DynMOTD can now install himself into system, some fixes,